Cornutum/annotation-finder/README.md

   * **How does this compare with the `AnnotationDetector`?**

     The project was inspired by the [`AnnotationDetector`](https://github.com/rmuller/infomas-asl?tab=readme-ov-file#annotation-detector) from [Ronald Muller](https://www.linkedin.com/in/ronaldkmuller/) (XIAM Solutions BV) and reuses some of its code.
+    Like the `AnnotationDetector`, the `Finder` is fast and light-weight, with no additional dependencies.
-But the `Finder` offers some important new features.
+    But the `Finder` also offers some important new features.

     * **Stream interface**: Results can be handled using all of the capabilities of a Java `Stream`.
 In particular, you can use `findFirst()` to terminate the search when a specific element is found.

     * **Extensible filtering**: The "what" of the search is decoupled from the "where".
 You can easily inject your own `AnnotationFilter` implementation.
+You can use a `PackageFilter` to limit any search to specific packages.

     * **Decoupled from the class path**: You can find references to annotation classes that are not currently loaded.
 You can search directories and JAR files that are not currently loaded.